Investigating the risks of debris-generating ASAT tests in the presence of megaconstellations: Methods

 \section{Methods}

-We use the astrodynamics code \REBOUND\ \cite{reboundIAS15} to integrate model ASAT-caused debris fragments through satellite density fields in order to assess the probability that the ASAT test will lead to one or more collisions with a satellite, under different scenarios.
+We use the astrodynamics code \REBOUND\ \cite{reboundIAS15} to integrate model ASAT-caused debris fragments through satellite density fields, in order to assess the probability that the ASAT test will lead to one or more collisions with a satellite, under different scenarios.
 These density fields are built using public satellite information, as well as proposed satcon configurations.
-Only collisions between the integrated ASAT debris and satellites are considered, i.e., satellite-satellite and impacts from the existing debris field are excluded to focus specifically on the effects of ASAT testing.
+Only collisions between the integrated ASAT debris and satellites are considered, i.e., satellite-satellite and impacts from the existing LEO debris field are excluded to focus specifically on the effects of ASAT testing.
+We note that in a real system, there could be additional consequences from these primary collisions, such as generating even more debris and raising the risk of yet further collisions (see also Section \ref{sec:intro}).

 Details regarding the satellite fields are given below.
 In brief, a satellite distribution is selected and the satellites in that distribution are time-averaged along their orbits.
 LEO is divided into azimuthally symmetric grid cells, according to altitude and co-latitude.
 Then, the altitude and co-latitude positions of the satellites along their orbits are used to assign weighted densities to the grid cells, such that a satellite's contribution to a grid cell depends on the time the satellite spends passing through the cell's volume.